dwycliffe/Tracking3D/README.md

-# Tracking3D - Unity3D project simulating stereo triangulation of a customer walking through a warehouse
+# Simulating stereo triangulation of a customer walking through a warehouse in Unity3D

 Each second, all cameras take a pictures.
 That picture is used to estimate the 2D pixel coordinates of the customer.